nxp-mcuxpresso/mcuxsdk-examples/_boards/evkcmimxrt1060/coex_examples/coex_wifi_edgefast/example_board_readme.md

 1. To ensure that the LITTLEFS flash region has been cleaned, all flash sectors need to be erased before downloading example code.
 2. After downloaded binary into qspiflash and boot from qspiflash directly, please reset the board by pressing SW7 or power off and on the board to run the application.
-3. Nighthwak BT UART Rework (LPUART3)
+3. Nighthwak and Firecrest BT UART Rework (LPUART3)
   - Mount R93, R96
   - Remove R193
   - Connect J109, J76 2-3